bnoi/MAARS/doc/install_MAARS.md

-# MAARS Installation
+# MAARS Installation for FluoAnalysis
-This manual should be applicable to all OSs (Ubuntu16.04/MacOS Sierra/Win7)
+Since post-analysis is not pure Java, You will have to install Python with Anaconda.This manual should be applicable to all OSs (Ubuntu16.04/MacOS Sierra/Win7)

 ## Build the environment
 * **Install Anaconda** (for post-analysis with python) :